aminer/query-with-filters/README.md

 recordSet.close();
 }
 ```
 Both the AQL and the java code are semantically equivelent.
-Theyr perform a simple secondary index query on “username”, but do not filter on “password”.
+They perform a simple secondary index query on “username”, but do not filter on “password”.
 The result is the record(s) with the matching username.

 This is the first part of the solution.

 ###StreamUDF
 The next step is to add a filter on “password”.
 To do this you will need to use [Aggregations](https://docs.aerospike.com/display/V3/Aggregation+Guide) and write a [StreamUDF](https://docs.aerospike.com/pages/viewpage.action?pageId=3807962) in Lua.

-StreamUDF can be a little baffeling, but look at this diagram:
+StreamUDF can be a little baffeling, but not really, consider this diagram:

 ![Stream processing](query_stream_filter.png)